PlayerDash2017/Fangame-Music-Quiz-Page-ver/README.md

 This version of the page differs from the original version in the following ways:
 - A new tab does not open; instead, the video is embedded within the page.
-- It does not have a ranked mode or leaderboard (too complex for my current level lol).
 - You can customize the rounds and time.
 - It allows you to display the name of the song if the video is not available.